-The proposed project consists of two buildings featuring three and five live/work units.
-The three-unit building proposes all storefronts facing Pomona Avenue with parking and garages located at the rear of the buildings.
-The five-unit building's end unit features an additional storefront facing Pomona Avenue with the four remaining units facing a walkway at the north portion of the property.
+The proposed project consists of two buildings featuring five and four live/work units.
+The four-unit building proposes all storefronts facing Industrial Way, with parking and garages located in the rear.
+The five-unit building's end unit features an additional storefront facing Superior Avenue with the four remaining units facing a walkway located at the north portion of the property.

-The project includes two unit models each with 1,817 square feet of living area.
-Each unit is proposed with a ground floor workspace ranging from 250 to 265 square feet and an accessible restroom.
-The Urban Plan requires that the minimum size of work space is 250 square feet and excludes bathroom, kitchen, balcony/mezzanines and hallways.
+The project includes three potential unit models ranging from 1,506 to 1,930 square feet of living area.
+Each unit is proposed with a ground floor workspace ranging from 297 to 507 square feet and an accessible restroom.
+The Urban Plan requires a minimum work space size of 250 square feet, and the workspace minimum area excludes bathroom, kitchen, balcony/mezzanines and hallways.
 The residential space is located above the proposed work areas and includes a second-floor living area featuring a kitchen, living space, half bathroom, study, and outdoor deck.
-The third floor is proposed to include three bedrooms, and two full bathrooms.
-All units are proposed to be constructed with private open space consisting of a second-floor deck and a fourth-floor roof deck with a total open space square footage of 600 square feet.
-The fourth floor is also proposed to include a mechanical area for the placement of HVAC and other mechanical equipment which is located behind a screening parapet (per Costa Mesa Municipal Code requirements).
+The third-floor is proposed to include three bedrooms, and two full bathrooms.
+Unit type A1 is proposed to be constructed with private open space consisting of a second-floor deck and a third-floor roof deck with a total open space square footage of 235 square feet.
+Unit types A2 and A3 are proposed to be constructed with private open space consisting of a second-floor deck and a fourth-floor roof deck with a total open space square footage of between 279 and 334 square feet.
+The fourth floor is also proposed to include a mechanical area for the placement of HVAC and other mechanical equipment which is located behind a screening parapet.
 Table 2 below provides a summary description of the two proposed unit types.